messi-dev10/jsjiit/README.md

 ## what even is this

-a javascript wrapper that lets you programmatically interact with JIIT's web portal. one must imagine the developer happy.
+a browser-compatible javascript wrapper that lets you programmatically interact with JIIT's web portal. one must imagine the developer happy.

 god knew i'd be too powerful if I could solve captchas everyday so here we are